martonmoro/plonkathon/README.md

 ### Extensions
 1. Add support for custom gates.
 [TurboPlonK](https://docs.zkproof.org/pages/standards/accepted-workshop3/proposal-turbo_plonk.pdf) introduced support for custom constraints, beyond the addition and multiplication gates supported here.
-Try to generalise this implementation to allow circuit writers to define custom constraints.
-2. Add zero-knowledge.
+1. Add zero-knowledge.
 The parts of PlonK that are responsible for ensuring strong privacy are left out of this implementation.
-See if you can identify them in the [original paper](https://eprint.iacr.org/2019/953.pdf) and add them here.
-3. Add support for lookups.
+1. Add support for lookups.
 A lookup argument allows us to prove that a certain element can be found in a public lookup table.
 [PlonKup](https://eprint.iacr.org/2022/086.pdf) introduces lookup arguments to PlonK.
 Try to understand the construction in the paper and implement it here.
-4. Implement Merlin transcript.
+1. Implement Merlin transcript.
 Currently, this implementation uses the [merlin transcript package](https://github.com/nalinbhardwaj/curdleproofs.pie/tree/master/merlin).
 Learn about the [Merlin transcript construction](https://merlin.cool) and the [STROBE framework](https://www.cryptologie.net/article/416/the-strobe-protocol-framework/) which Merlin is based upon, and then implement the transcript class `MerlinTranscript` yourself!

 ## Getting started